Tanz0rz/haxe-fmod/docs/platforms.md

 # Platforms

 The Haxe API is identical on every target.
-This page covers what differs underneath: how the native library is found, what initializes asynchronously, and which FMOD features the web build lacks.
-The complete list of unsupported features is in [Limitations](limitations.md).
+This page covers what differs underneath: what initializes asynchronously, how the native binding is found, and how to run an FMOD Engine other than the bundled one.
+The FMOD features the web build lacks are listed in [Limitations](limitations.md#html5).

 ## HTML5